maxh/s-service/README.md

 # scout-service

-A robust backend service for all Scout clients.
+A backend service for all Scout clients.

 ## Setup